just4THEsmile/lbaw/er.md

 ### 1. Actors

->For our app, Collaborative Q&A, the actors belonging to it are represented bellow:
+>For our app, Collaborative Q&A, the actors belonging to it are represented below:

 ![actors](uploads/ac5daac19d53155dda9c14a29524466c/actors.png)

 *Image 1:  Collaborative Q&A Actors Diagram*

->The table bellow will describe succinctly each one of the actors:
+>The table below will describe succinctly each one of the actors:

 |Actor|Description|
 |----|----|